BigFlv/Simple-Chatty-Bott/README.md

+/* this is a project from JetBrains Academy!
+*/
 # Simple-Chatty-Bott
 package bot;

 import java.util.Scanner;

 public class SimpleBot {
-    final static Scanner scanner = new Scanner(System.in); // Do not change this line
+    final static Scanner scanner = new Scanner(System.in);

     public static void main(String[] args) {
         greet("Flavia", "1999"); // change it as you need